robeden/robeden.github.io/README.md

 * \_posts/
 * images/

+The exception under "images" is everything under "ext", which is all third-party content.
+In general these are comics which are used by permission and carry their own license.
+They should all be linked from a post which carries attribution.

 All other directories and files are MIT Licensed.
 Feel free to use the HTML and CSS as you please.
 If you do use them, a link back to https://github.com/robeden/robeden.github.io would be appreciated, but is not required.